mihikagaonkar/Motion-estimated-compression/README.md

 - **Custom .cmp Format**
   – Stores `n1 n2`, block-type bit, and 64 coefficients per color channel for each 8×8 block.
 - **Decoder with A/V Playback**
-  – Dequantizes using `n1`/`n2`, reconstructs frames, and plays back synchronized video + audio with play/pause/frame-step controls :contentReference[oaicite:4]{index=4}.
+  – Dequantizes using `n1`/`n2`, reconstructs frames, and plays back synchronized video + audio with play/pause/frame-step controls.

 ---